helensz98/Interactive-Lab-Hub/Lab 5/README.md

 For example:
 1. When does it do what it is supposed to do?

     It works in a light setting where users hold the camera from a suitable distance with face front.

 2. When does it fail?

     It fails when any of the above requirements is not met.

 3. When it fails, why does it fail?

     Illumination: camera cannot capture enough details to generalize features in dim light.

     Angle: the pre-trained model is not suitable for face recognition from different angles and disance.

-Distance: I did not include images of the mask shot in different distance, and the program cannot match the features with its training set.
+    Distance: The facial detection works well even if users are relatively far from the camera, but the smile detection is not so.
+Both fail when users get too
+    close.

 4. Based on the behavior you have seen, what other scenarios could cause problems?

     No more than one users can use the device at the same time.
 With multiple users, the device cannot determine whether it should say cheese or print say cheese.

 **Think about someone using the system.
 Describe how you think this will work.**